statonlab/tripal_dev_seed/documentation/loading_KEGG.md

 * **File Upload** - The KEGG file in the dataset is `f_excelsior_ko.txt`.
 * **Analysis** - Select the KEGG analysis created for this data (i.e. the one created above).
-* **Query Name RE** - You only need to fill out this field if the feature in the .txt file is not identical to a feature in the database.
-If they differ, you will need to create a regular expression to get them to match.
-If you used a regular expression to load the proteins in, you would use the regex.
+* **Query Name RE** - A regular expression to match the names in the kegg output to features in the database.
-* **Query Type** - You only need to fill out this field if you two or more sequences have the same name.
-If so, you would need to specify which sequence you want the KEGG data to be linked with (e.g. polypeptide).
+* **Query Type** - The feature type you'd like to associate the annotations with.
+Can be left blank if the name is unique and that is the desired feature type.

+Users may choose to associate the KEGG annotations with the polypeptides themselves, **or** with the parent mRNA features in which case specifying a regular expression and/or type is necessary.

 ![](img/kegg/keggdoc_2.png)